The ELBO of Variational Autoencoders Converges to a Sum of Three Entropies

-{\bf Proof Sketch}\\ The proof of Prop.\,3 is considerably more intricate than those for Props.\,1 and 2.
-The main additional challenge is the integral over $\log(\pT(\xVecN\,|\,\zVec))$ (compare term $\FF_2(\Theta,\Phi)$ in the proof of Prop.\,1).
-A generalization is, however, possible using a reformulation of the integral in terms of the entropy of $\pT(\xVecN\,|\,\zVec)$.
-Appendix~C gives the full derivation.
-The generalization can be thought of as similar to the proof of Prop.\,1, which was presented in a form that makes it similar to the general case of Prop.\,3.
-Derivations for the other terms ($\FF_1(\Theta,\Phi)$ and $\FF_2(\Theta,\Phi)$) as well as the reparametrization are as for Prop.\,1 and Prop.\,2. $\square$\\[-2ex]
+\begin{proof}[Proof Sketch] The proof of \cref{theo:VAE-3} is considerably more intricate than those of \cref{theo:VAE-2} and \cref{theo:VAE-1}.
+The main challenge is the integral over $\log(\pT(\xVecN\,|\,\zVec))$ (compare term $\FF_2(\Phi,\Theta)$ in the proof of \cref{theo:VAE-2}).
+A generalization is, however, possible again by a reformulation of the integral in terms of the entropy of $\pT(\xVecN\,|\,\zVec)$.
+We present the full proof in \cref{sec:appProofPropThree} which is itself based on parallel work \citep[][]{lucke2022convergence} that also considers non-Gaussian distributions for elementary (non-deep) generative models.
+While the proof for VAE--3 shares with the proofs of \cref{theo:VAE-2,theo:VAE-1} the use of a reparameterized VAE and rewriting of ELBO terms using entropies, it requires significantly more elaborate derivations (including details especially of the decoder DNN for the variances). \end{proof}

-Considering Prop.\,3, observe that the final result is concise and its application to a given VAE is straight-forward (while the proof is long and technical).
-Also observe that Eqn.\,(\ref{PropThree}) is indeed a generalization of Eqn.\,(\ref{PropTwoA}): if we replace $\sigma^2_d(\zVec;\Theta)$ by a scalar $\sigma^2$, then we drop back to Eqn.\,(\ref{PropTwoA}).
-As was the case for Prop.\,2, the result of Prop.\,3 applies for commonly encountered conditions.
-For {\em idealized} conditions, convergence to sums of entropies as in Prop.\,3 can be shown relatively easily \citep[see, e.g.,][]{LuckeHenniges2012}.
+Considering \cref{theo:VAE-3}, observe that the final result is concise and its application to a given VAE is straight-forward (while the proof is long and technical).

+Also observe that \cref{theo:VAE-3} is indeed a generalization of \cref{theo:VAE-1}: if we replace $\sigma^2_d(\zVec;\Theta)$ by a scalar $\sigma^2$, then we drop back to \cref{PropTwoA}.
+As was the case for \cref{theo:VAE-1}, the result of \cref{theo:VAE-3} applies for commonly encountered conditions.
+For {\em idealized} conditions, convergence to sums of entropies as in \cref{theo:VAE-3} can be shown relatively easily \citep[see, e.g.,][]{LuckeHenniges2012}.
 However, idealized would in this context mean that four unrealistic conditions have to be fulfilled: (1)~the data have to be distributed according to the used generative model; (2)~the data set has to be infinitely large; (3)~the variational distributions have to be equal to the posterior; and (4)~learning has to converge to a global optimum.
-In contrast, Prop.\,3 states that convergence to sums of entropies also follows under realistic conditions for all standard VAEs: for any (reasonable) finite or infinite data sets, for any stationary point, and for any variational distributions.
-We remark that Eqn.\,(\ref{PropThree}) can (like Prop.\,2) also be used to much more conveniently estimate the variational bound than the original bound (\ref{EqnELBO}) and we elaborate in Appendix~B. \ \\[-3ex]
+In contrast, \cref{theo:VAE-3} states the convergence to sums of entropies for realistic conditions: for any (reasonable) finite or infinite data sets, for any stationary point, and for any variational distributions.